-Anyway, here is the presentation I gave, which was in the form of a "road trip" around Mandeville, Madisonville, Covington and Abita Springs, something that would serve as a guide to visitors coming over from New Orleans for a day trip.
-Since the original LTPA presentation was in 1973, I have updated the narrative to include interesting attractions new since that time.
+Anyway, here is the presentation I gave, which was in the form of a "road trip" around Mandeville, Madisonville, Covington, Folsom and Abita Springs, something that would serve as a guide to visitors coming over from New Orleans for a day trip.
+Since the original LTPA presentation was over 46 years ago, I have updated the narrative to include interesting attractions new since that time.

 1. We start our tour by coming off the north end of the Lake Pontchartrain Causeway, turning into Lewisburg, and visiting the Seven Sisters Oak.
 It is the oldest and largest live oak tree in the state and is president of the Live Oak Society.

 2. From there, go up West Causeway Approach and turn left on Hwy.
 22. Proceed to Fairview Riverside State Park.
 With 98 acres of oaks and woodland on the bank of the Tchefuncte River, the park offers picnic areas, a fishing pier, camping facilities and a boat launch.
 The Otis House museum is also within the park for those wishing a look back into the past.

 3. Heading westward and crossing over the Tchefuncte River into Madisonville, we come to one of the oldest communities in the state.
 Its economy thrived on lumber, brick and charcoal manufacturing, as well as shipbuilding for many years.
 Its cemetery has graves of many historic figures.
 The town hosts the Lake Pontchartrain Basin Maritime Museum and the annual Wooden Boat Festival.
 If there on a weekend, the Madisonville Museum is open Saturday and Sunday afternoons.